 As junior Lee Reymond stretched out to reach the pool wall just three minutes and nine seconds after the final relay began, a triumphant roar erupted from the crowd in the SPAR natatorium in Sulphur, Louisiana: the Jesuit swim team had beaten the odds to seize the LHSAA Division I 2021 state title.
 Reymond cast his hand to the sky in an elated “pocket J” to his teammates in the bleachers as senior Egan Trahant, junior Truman Breithaupt, and freshman Enzo Solitario reached down to him from the pool deck knowing that their 400-yard freestyle relay performance had sealed the day’s victory.

-A full gallery of photos from the day will be posted soon.
+A full gallery of photos from the day can be viewed here.

 You can view full results from the meet or keep reading below for more coverage of the morning.

 While it was the final event of the day, the 400-free relay was hardly the only contributing factor in the Jay’s ascent from underdog to champion.
 Trailing defending state champion Catholic High School by around 100 points after Friday night’s prelims, the Jesuit team rallied to a 379-362 victory over the Bears on Saturday morning.